Computer Vision for the Built Environment

 Performance Evaluation

-The grading for this course will be a combination of assignments and a final project.
-Throughout the course students will be asked to work on assignments that would either require critical thinking, research in prior work, or hands-on interaction with a pre-existing system.
+The grading for this course will be a combination of tutorials, assignments, and a final project.
+Throughout the course students will participate in tutorials that will engage them deeper in algorithmic and application aspects, in a hands-on manner.
+Evaluation on tutorials will be based on a set of questions that assesses the understanding of the presented material.
+Students will also be asked to work on assignments that would either require critical thinking, research in prior work, and/or hands-on interaction with a pre-existing system/codebase.
 The course also includes a final project.
 Students will be asked to creatively design and develop an application based on the material covered in the course lectures.
-Assignments are designed to complement the final project.
+Tutorials and assignments are designed to complement the final project.
 The course does not have a final exam.
 Students can be evaluated with a letter grade or credit/no credit.

 Schedule